-Certificates are only accepted where periodic factory inspections are carried out by the certifying body to ensure ongoing compliance with the international standards.
+The CEC will only accept certificates where periodic factory inspections are carried out by the certifying body to ensure ongoing compliance with the international standards.

 Expiry, removal and relisting

-If new certificates are issued for a currently listed module, a new application form and fee is required for continued listing.
-(Changes to CDF only do not require relisting, but the revised CDF should be provided to the CEC).
+If new certificates are issued for modules, a new application form and fee is required for continued listing.

 Modules will be removed from the list with two weeks’ notice if the certificate on which approval is based is no longer valid, the modules are found not to conform to the certificate, or on the expiry date shown on the web listing.